Benin Solar Report

 Average costs of various electricity generation sources (coal, natural gas, solar, etc)

-• Pay-As-You-Go Solar Products: As of September 2016, customers could access pay-as-you-go solar products approximately USD 1.50.
-This cost is comparable to the average weekly expenditure on kerosene and phone charging.
+• Pay-As-You-Go Solar Products: As of September 2016, customers could access basic pay-as-you-go solar products (for lighting and phone charging) for approximately USD 0.95 per week (based on a 24-month repayment plan).

 • Solar Home Systems: The European Investment Bank has installed 107,000 solar home systems in Benin, offering them at a daily cost of 20 cents per day for users.